json-schema-form/angular-schema-form/docs/index.md

   feedback: false,             // Inline feedback icons
   placeholder: "Input...",     // placeholder on inputs and textarea
   ngModelOptions: { ... },     // Passed along to ng-model-options
-  readonly: true               // Same effect as readOnly in schema.
+  readonly: true,              // Same effect as readOnly in schema.
 Put on a fieldset or array
                                // and their items will inherit it.
-}
+  htmlClass: "street foobar",  // CSS Class(es) to be added to the container div
+  fieldHtmlClass: "street"     // CSS Class(es) to be added to field input (or similar) }
 ```